rahulp772/softwareco_practical/README.md

 - `POST /api/auth/register`: Create a new user
 - `POST /api/auth/login`: Authenticate user and generate access token
 - `GET /api/users?search=&limit=10&page=1`: Get a list of users
-- `PUT /api/users/:id`: Update a user
+- `PUT /api/users/:id`: Update a user (this route will be accessible with admin and superadmin role)
-- `DELETE /api/users/:id`: Delete a user
+- `DELETE /api/users/:id`: Delete a user (this route will be accessible with admin and superadmin role)

 ### Role Endpoints

 - `GET /api/roles`: Get a list of roles
-- `POST /api/roles/create`: Create a new role
+- `POST /api/roles/create`: Create a new role (this route will be accessible with superadmin role only)
-- `PUT /api/roles/:id`: Update a role
+- `PUT /api/roles/:id`: Update a role (this route will be accessible with superadmin role only)
-- `DELETE /api/roles/:id`: Delete a role
+- `DELETE /api/roles/:id`: Delete a role (this route will be accessible with superadmin role only)

 ### Check User Access